lxa2015/lxa-py/README.md

 - tries.py
 - phon.py

+Note: For `manifold.py`, the [networkx](https://networkx.github.io/) package is required for outputting graph objects.
+To install networkx, please be sure to do so for your Python 3 distribution, not Python 2.

-Run this for what parameters can be changed:
+For any of the core components, run this for what parameters can be changed:

     $ python3 <file> -h